 "Spine roller wheels like the Chirp Wheel are designed to relieve tension and tightness in the back, neck, and shoulder muscles," says physical therapist Sandra Gail Frayna, the founder of Hudson Premier Physical Therapy & Sports.
 "They use a combination of targeted pressure and stretching to help release knots and reduce pain."

 People who have back tension and tightness may find the Chirp Wheel helpful if they want to ease back pain.
 According to Matthew Cooper, DC, CCSP, a chiropractor and the founder and CEO of USA Sports Therapy, it really does live up to the hype.

 "For people experiencing muscle spasms, this device can help relax muscles in the spine," he says.
 "It places your lumbar spine in extension, which could be excellent for people who suffer from herniated discs in their low back."

-The wheel comes in three different sizes, each of which can be used to relieve different levels of tension.
-The large wheel, which clocks in at 12 inches, is the gentlest option, The mid-size, 10-inch wheel delivers medium pressure, and the small 6-inch wheel is best for deep-tissue massage.
-No matter what size you choose to try (you can also scoop up a bundle that includes all three), the wheel fits snugly between your shoulder blades and is easy to roll down your spine to deliver a strain-reducing massage.
+The wheel fits snugly between your shoulder blades and is easy to roll down your spine to deliver a strain-reducing massage.
 It works to loosen up any knots that may have formed during difficult workouts or hours spent hunched over your desk, delivering all-over relief.
-And what's more?
-The wheel helps to restore the natural curvature of your spine, resulting in better posture, balance, and flexibility.
+What's more, the wheel helps to restore the natural curvature of your spine, resulting in better posture, balance, and flexibility.